wp-plugins/front-end-pm/readme.txt

 * Escape properly before input into database.
 * Some css fix.
 * Email template change.
-* Recommended to update because some core functions have been changed and from this version (1.3) this functions will be used.
+* Recommended to update because some core functions have been changed and from this version (1.3) those functions will be used.

 = 1.2 =